 To round off this review here’s a quick look at the only two non-strip pages in the comic after the editorial.
 I know how much people love these retro advertisements.
 This month there’s another Marvel UK monthly looking for attention, then that small promotion in the preview comic for what I’m sure was a superlative poster gets the full back page treatment.

 I can remember the whole family sitting down and watching ALF together on the TV every week.
-We’d laugh along with the canned laughter as we watched the adventures of the Alien Life Form, real name Gordon Shumway from the planet Melmac, taking shelter in the home of the Tanner family after his planet was destroyed when everyone turned their hairdryers on at the same time.
-I think I can remember buying an issue of the Marvel comic, which was a basic repackaging along the same lines as Visionaries.
+We’d giggle along with the canned laughter as we watched the adventures of the Alien Life Form, real name Gordon Shumway from the planet Melmac, taking shelter in the home of the Tanner family after his planet was destroyed when everyone turned their hairdryers on at the same time.
+I think I can remember buying an issue of the Marvel comic, which was a basic repackaging of the American title along the same lines as Visionaries.

 It’s been great fun revisiting this story on the planet of Prysmos so far.
-I’m eagerly awaiting the next edition and I hope you’ll join me too on Wednesday 19th May for #3 of Marvel UK‘s Visionaries.
+I’m eagerly awaiting the next edition and I hope you’ll join me too, #3 of Marvel UK‘s Visionaries‘s review shall be here from Wednesday 19th May 2021.